podlove/podlove-specifications/podlove-streaming-extension.md

 * How can one listen to it?
 * Title, Subtitle, Description

-We think it is important to distribute livestream information as open as possible to keep it independant from a specific livestreaming service.
+It is important to distribute livestream information as open as possible to keep it independant from a specific livestreaming service.
 The best place for this kind of information is the podcast feed as everyone can fetch and parse it to get the information.

 ## XML Namespace ##